alex-steinberg/ionic-firebase-starter/README.md

 In your app project, go to `src/environments/environments.ts` and replace the empty object with the `firebaseConfig` object from your new Firebase project.

+#### Authentication

+After creating the Firebase project, from the Firebase console go to Develop > Authentication and click 'Set up sign-in method' and enable 'Email/Password'.

 #### Firestore Database

 Create the database using Locked/Production mode and use these rules: